vishal-2000/BrickBreakerExtended/README.md

 - In each level, you will be given 100 frames time.
 After crossing 100th frame, the bricks will drif downward every time your ball hits your paddle
 - The moment a brick comes close enough to your paddle in such a way that paddle's locomotive freedom is restricted, then the game ends.
 It is a GAMEOVER scenario

+### Rainbow bricks
+- These bricks keep changing their colors at certain rate.
+They stop changing colors as soon as they are hit by the ball

+### Powerups 2.0
+- Acceleration due to gravity added
+- The powerups initial velocity will be same as that of the ball when it hits the brick

 ## How to run the game
 ### Dependencies
 - Python 3